-This is the wrap of all wraps, and it’s bound to become your favorite.
+These curry tofu wraps are the wrap of all wraps, and they’re bound to become your favorite.
 Packed tight with curried quinoa, baked tofu, sweet mango and crunchy sunflower seeds, our flavorful wrap has all the flavors and textures that you could ask for in one delicious meal.

 Oh lordy lordy, y’all (this is me channeling my Southern relatives), if ever there was a wrap that was worthy of gold, this is it.
 It has gold medal flavors, gold medal color, and gold level nutrition.
 Yep, we have a triple crown winner here, my friends.

 This curried quinoa wrap is inspired by a similar one that I had at Left Coast in Chicago.
 After one bite, I knew that I had to create my own version.
 It took me a few tries to get the spice blend just right, but once I did, well, let’s just say that I’m a bit obsessed with this healthy vegan wrap.

 HOW TO MAKE PERFECT VEGAN CURRY TOFU WRAPS WITH QUINOA